ryanburgess/engineer-manager/README.md

  * [Indistractable](https://www.amazon.com/Indistractable-Control-Your-Attention-Choose/dp/1526610205/ref=asc_df_1526610205) - A great book with helpful tips on how to manage your attention.
  * [The Art of Leadership: Small Things, Done Well](https://www.amazon.com/Art-Leadership-Small-Things-Done/dp/1492045691) - Another great book from Michael Lopp on leadership
  * [The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded](https://www.amazon.com/First-90-Days-Strategies-Expanded/dp/1422188612/) - This is an excellent book if you're starting a new role.
+ * [The Experimental Leader: Be a New Kind of Boss to Cultivate an Organization of Innovators](https://www.amazon.com/Experimental-Leader-Cultivate-Organization-Innovators/dp/1989603149) - Helpful tips on how to be an innovative leader and avoid the faults of historical leadership

 ## Videos
  * [David Grady: How to save the world (or at least yourself) from bad meetings](https://www.youtube.com/watch?v=F6Qo8IDsVNg)